WHEN ARE THE AUCTIONS HELD?

-Payment is required within 24 hours of the close of the Auction.
-Payment can be made by cash, eftpos, Visa and Mastercard (1% surcharge) or direct debit (click for details).
+Payment is required by 7pm Tuesday for Estate Auctions, unless otherwise directed.
+Payment can be made by cash, eftpos, Visa and Mastercard (1% surcharge) or direct debit, as noted on invoices.

-Collection is required within 24 hours of the close of the Auction, unless otherwise directed.
+Collection is required by 7pm Tuesday for Estate Auctions, unless otherwise directed.
 We are open Monday and Tuesday evenings until 7pm to aid in this. (view our opening hours here)

 Country and interstate buyers to arrange a later collection date please contact our Transport department (click to email).

 All items we sell are to be expected to have some wear, use or aging due to the nature of auction house goods.
 If a lot is marked a/f it informs the buyer it is sold with “all faults” and that our staff have noted damage that exceeds general wear and tear of vintage & antique goods (eg, cracks to pottery, broken chair legs, torn upholstery etc)

 Please note electricals are not tested, nor are they sold as working.
 The onus falls on the buyer to assure themselves of the quality and condition of each lot.